STA 9750 Lecture #8 In-Class Activity: More ggplot2 - Chloropleths and Cartograms + Tools for Interactive Data Analysis

 This type of plot is called a chloropleth plot, coming from the Greek for “area-multitude”.
 It is commonly used to visualize areal2 geospatial data - that is quantities associated with spatial regions - as opposed to point data.

 Building a chloropleth plot is not too hard, if you have an appropriate shape file.
-Thankfully, governments are in the business of knowing exactly what the boundaries of their territories are and providing shape files.
+Thankfully, governments are in the business of knowing exactly what the boundaries of their territories lie and providing shape files.
 Typically, these shape files are distributed in a “zip” format, with other geodata files that we won’t use in this course.

 We can add the City of Charlotte, the largest city of North Carolina on this map: